sconradjohnson2024/go-rest-api-kubernetes-demo/README.md

 # to build the docker image from the container file:

-- docker build -t testing .
+- docker build -t testing3 .
 - docker run -it -p 80:10101 testing